Jorsyn/DeliveryPlatform/README.md

-# DeliveryPlatform
+# HotelSearchAutomation

-A project that logs into and starts a delivery request in an online delivery platform
+A project that searches for hotels and lists number of different rooms

 Prerequisites: